abhinit06/gitopsdemo/README.md

 # gitopsdemo
-A simple terraform config project for GCP
+A simple Terraform IaC project for GCP